Zoom Faculty Guide

 Zoom is the videoconferencing software that Barnard uses for online course delivery.
 It is integrated with CourseWorks (Canvas) and Panopto to create a more seamless experience for students and faculty.

-Prior to the start of the semester, please remember to set up your Zoom class sessions.
+If you are teaching in a remote or hy-flex modality, please set up your Zoom class sessions prior to the start of the semester.
 Instructions for setting up class sessions can be found in the Setting Up Zoom Sessions section.

 Below, we've provided guidance for using Zoom at Barnard.
 If you need additional Zoom help, please reach out to firstname.lastname@example.org and we'll be happy to assist you.

 All Barnard faculty should have access to a Zoom Pro account.
 TAs and other staff members who need Zoom Pro accounts can request them by emailing us at email@example.com.
 Zoom Pro accounts are not provisioned to undergraduates, including preceptors.

 If you're receiving an error message when you try to accessZoom Class Sessions in Courseworks, you can most often fix the issue by switching your primary email address in Courseworks to your @columbia.edu email address.
 This is because Zoom accounts are provisioned to your @columbia.edu address.